 It was renamed in the 17th century as ‘Campbell’s town’, by Archibald Campbell, 7th Earl of Argyll, having been granted the site in 1667 for the erection of a burgh of barony.

-Campbeltown became an important centre for shipbuilding and Whisky, and was once a very busy fishing port.
+Campbeltown became an important centre for Shipbuilding and Whisky, once the self proclaimed ‘Whisky Capital of the world‘, it was also a very busy fishing port.

 Sir William MacKinnon